Last Updated on

 - Tony Robbins – MONEY Master the Game: 7 Simple Steps to Financial Freedom.

 - Nick Murray – Simple Wealth, Inevitable Wealth.

-Category 4 – Best investing books that seem like they would help you but really don’t, but that you are glad you read nonetheless
+Group 4 – Best investing books that seem like they would help you but really don’t, but that you are glad you read nonetheless

 - Benjamin Graham – The Intelligent Investor.

 - Lawrence A. Cunningham and Warren Buffett – The Essays of Warren Buffett: Lessons for Corporate America by Warren Buffett.

 - Nassim Nicholas Taleb – The Black Swan: The Impact of the Highly Improbable.

 - Peter Lynch – One Up On Wall Street: How To Use What You Already Know To Make Money In.

 - Richard Thaler – Misbehaving: The Making of Behavioral Economics.